Becoming a Nurse in Washington State

-How to Get a Registered Nurse (RN) License in Washington
+How To Get an RN License in Washington State

 Endorsement applicants must fill out the same application and background check information.
 Rather than submit their education verification, they must submit an RN license verification from the state of their original licensure by using the NURSYS website.
 If the state in which they are licensed does not use NURSYS, they must have their state's board of nursing fill out a separate form.
 If the nurse's current license is not from the state they were originally licensed in, they must show proof of their current active license.

 Washington nursing licenses must be renewed every year.
-The renewal fee is $120 and is due on the nurse's birthday.
+The renewal fee is $120, and it's due on the nurse's birthday.
 Nurses must complete 45 hours of continuing competency requirements on a three-year cycle to maintain their license.

-How to Get an Advanced Registered Nurse Practitioner (ARNP) License in Washington
+How To Get an ARNP License in Washington State

-Once the professional has earned their Washington ARNP license, they must renew it every two years by their birthday by paying a $125 fee.
-This process also involves sending in a copy of their recertification in their area of practice, a form that certifies at least 250 hours of independent clinical practice within the last two years and proof of 30 contact hours of continuing education credit.
-For those ARNPs with prescribing authority, they'll also need to take 15 hours of pharmacology credits.
+Once the professional has earned their Washington ARNP license, they must renew it every two years by their birthday and pay a $125 fee.
+This process also involves sending in a copy of their recertification in their area of practice — a form that certifies at least 250 hours of independent clinical practice within the last two years and proof of 30 contact hours of continuing education credit.
+ARNPs with prescribing authority also need to take 15 hours of pharmacology credits.